vmware/vsphere-automation-sdk-python/README.md

 ```cmd
 pip install -U lib/*/*.whl
 ```
-This is to install the “vSphere-Automation-SDK” which provides an SDK version.
-This also ensures that everything the SDK needs is installed.
-If not this will fail.
+This is to install the "vSphere-Automation-SDK" which provides an SDK version.
+It also ensures that all the SDK requirements are installed.
+If not, the installation will fail.
 ```cmd
 pip install -U `pwd`
 ```